lkdjiin/genit-site/site/fragments/tutorial.markdown

 Using Markdown
 -------------------------------------------------

-If a part a page doesn't need to use html tag attributes (id an class), markdown syntax is much cleaner than html syntax.
+If a part of a page doesn't need to use html tag attributes (id an class), markdown syntax is much cleaner than html syntax.
 Why not using markdown ?

 Edit the index.html page as follow: